Sri Lanka takes next step to opening strategic China-built port

 The $130 million storage project contains eight tanks of bunker oil for ships and six tanks of aviation fuel and LPG.

-The port is envisioned as a refueling and service point for cargo ships which pass a few kilometers away off the southern tip of the Indian Ocean island nation, on one of the world’s busiest East-West shipping lanes.
+The port is envisioned as a refuelling and service point for cargo ships which pass a few kilometres away off the southern tip of the Indian Ocean island nation, on one of the world’s busiest East-West shipping lanes.

 China has lent $400 million for the first phase of the new port in Hambantota and another $810 million has been given for the second phase with China Communications Construction Company as the contractor.

-Wickrama said the expected handling volume in 2013 is about 45,000 metric tons (49,604 tons) of ship fuel, rising to 125,000 metric tons in 2015.
+Wickrama said the expected handling volume in 2013 is about 45,000 metric tonnes (mt) of ship fuel, rising to 125,000 mt in 2015.
 China Exim Bank has loaned $77 million for the terminal, which the ports authority will operate.

 The port is part of Rajapaksa’s push to turn Hambantota, a fishing village ravaged by the 2004 tsunami, into one of Asia’s leading commercial cities.
 Hambantota is set to be Sri Lanka’s biggest port once the second phase is completed.